Patient education: Diabetic kidney disease (diabetic nephropathy) (Beyond the Basics)

 ●Being overweight or obese

-●Having a diabetes-related vision problem (diabetic retinopathy) or nerve damage (diabetic neuropathy) (see "Patient information: Diabetic neuropathy (Beyond the Basics)")
+●Having a diabetes-related vision problem (diabetic retinopathy) or nerve damage (diabetic neuropathy) (see "Patient education: Diabetic neuropathy (Beyond the Basics)")

 DIABETIC NEPHROPATHY DIAGNOSIS